The Complexity of Binary Matrix Completion Under Diameter Constraints: Introduction

-Somewhat surprisingly, although simple to define and well-motivated, in the literature there seems to be no systematic study of DMC and its computational complexity.
-The two closest studies are the work of Eiben et al.~\cite{EGKOS19} and our companion work~\cite{KFN20}.
-On the problem level, Eiben et al.~\cite{EGKOS19} focus on clustering while we focus on only finding one cluster (that is, the whole resulting matrix with small diameter).
-However, other than Eiben et al.~\cite{EGKOS19} with the lower-bound parameter~$\alpha$ we also model the aspect of achieving a minimum pairwise distance (not only a maximum diameter); actually, one may say that we essentially combine their ``dispersion'' and diameter clustering problems (for the special case of a single cluster).
-Indeed, in this sense the problems are incomparable.
-We perform a more fine-grained study of special cases, identifying polynomial-time cases as well as already NP-hard cases; actually, we make significant steps towards a computational complexity dichotomy (polynomial-time solvable versus NP-hard), leaving fairly few cases open.
-While the focus of the previous works~\cite{EGKOS19,KFN20} is on parameterized complexity studies, in this work we settle very basic questions on the DMC~problem, relying on several combinatorial insights, including results from (extremal) combinatorics (most prominently, Deza's theorem~\cite{Deza1974solution}).
-Indeed, we believe that exploiting sunflowers based on Deza's theorem in combination with corresponding use of algorithms for graph factors and for 2-SAT is perhaps our contribution of highest technical interest.
+We perform a fine-grained complexity study in terms of diameter bounds $\alpha$, $\beta$ and the maximum number $k$ of missing entries in any row.
+Note that in bioinformatics applications matrix rows may represent sequences with few corrupted data points, thus resulting in small values for~$k$.
+In fact, the computational complexity with respect to this kind of parameters has been studied in the context of computational biology \cite{BLR05,BHKN14,HR15}.
+We identify polynomial-time cases as well as NP-hard cases, taking significant steps towards a computational complexity dichotomy (polynomial-time solvable versus NP-hard), leaving fairly few cases open.
+While the focus of the previous works~\cite{EGKOS21,EGKOS22,KFN20} is on parameterized complexity studies, in this work we settle more basic algorithmic questions on the DMC~problem, relying on several combinatorial insights, including results from (extremal) combinatorics (most prominently, Deza's theorem~\cite{Deza1974solution}).
+Indeed, we believe that exploiting sunflowers based on Deza's theorem in combination with the corresponding use of algorithms for 2-SAT and graph factors is our most interesting technical contribution.
 In this context, we also observe the phenomenon that the running time bounds that we can prove for odd values of~$\alpha$ (the ``lower bound for dissimilarity'') are significantly better than the ones for even values of~$\alpha$---indeed, for even values of~$\alpha$ the running time exponentially depends on~$\alpha$ while it is independent of~$\alpha$ for odd values of~$\alpha$.

-We survey our results in Figure~\ref{fig:results}, also spotting few remaining open cases in terms of polynomial-time versus NP-hard classification.
+We survey our results in Figure~\ref{fig:results} which also depicts remaining open cases.